IIIF/api/source/api/image/2.1/index.md

 ```
 {: .urltemplate}

-When the base URI is dereferenced, the interaction _SHOULD_ result in the Image Information document.
-It is _RECOMMENDED_ that the response be a 303 status redirection to the Image Information document's URI.
+When the base URI is dereferenced, the interaction _SHOULD_ result in the image information document.
+It is _RECOMMENDED_ that the response be a 303 status redirection to the image information document's URI.
 Implementations _MAY_ also exhibit other behavior for the base URI beyond the scope of this specification in response to HTTP request headers and methods.

 To allow for extensions, this specification does not define the server behavior when it receives requests that do not match either the base URI or one of the described URI syntaxes below.